 Epcot has two themed areas: Future World and World Showcase.
-Each has its own operating hours.
-Though schedules change throughout the year, Future World always opens before World Showcase in the morning.
-While most of Future World's attractions stay open until the entire park closes, a few usually close around 7 p.m.
-World Showcase opens two hours later than Future World.
-Moreover, some attractions open late or close early.
-For exact park hours during your visit, call 407-824-4321.
-For the operating schedule of specific attractions, check the park handout map or the supplemental Times Guide available at no charge throughout the park.
+Though schedules change throughout the year, Future World always opens before World Showcase.
+While most of Future World’s attractions stay open until the entire park closes, a few close around 7 p.m. most of the year.
+World Showcase generally opens 2 hours later than Future World; moreover, some attractions open late or close early.

 Plan to arrive at the turnstiles 30-40 minutes prior to the official opening time.
 Give yourself an extra 10 minutes or so to park and make your way to the entrance.

 If you are a guest at one of the Epcot resorts, it will take you about 20-30 minutes to walk from your hotel to the International Gateway (back entrance of Epcot) and from there to Future World section of the park.
 Instead of walking, you can catch a boat from your Epcot resort hotel to the International Gateway and then walk about eight minutes to the Future World section.
 To reach the front (Future World) entrance of Epcot from the Epcot resorts, either take a boat from your hotel to the Disney's Hollywood Studios and transfer to an Epcot bus, take a bus to Downtown Disney and transfer to an Epcot bus, or best of all, take a cab.